 Read on to learn all you need to know about licenses on FIFA 22.

-After months of speculation, EA has officially announced that FIFA 22 will be released on Friday, 1 October 2021.
+After months of speculation, EA announced that FIFA 22 will be released on Friday, 1 October 2021.

 The trailer gives us an idea of how EA will Hypermotion Technology to implement real-life player movements into FIFA 22 gameplay.

-While EA still holds the rights to the player names but losing Juventus, in particular, has been a significant blow to the franchise.
+EA still holds the rights to the player names, but losing Juventus, in particular, has been a significant blow to the franchise.

 EA did not take it lightly though and signed both Milan clubs to long-term exclusive deals.